ShaPOC/ProjectGhost/README.md

 * ln -s /usr/lib/python2.7/site-packages/zope/interface/__init__.py /usr/lib/python2.7/site-packages/zope/__init__.py

 And now, we have yet another problem.
-The versions of Twisted, Twisted Web and Zope installed by OpenWRT are incredibly ancient.
+The version of Zope installed by OpenWRT are incredibly ancient.
 We will need to install a newer version for SSLStrip 0.9 to work properly.
 To accomplish this, insert the following commands;

 * opkg upgrade tar